 Oak Restaurant Alpharetta.
 The go-to steak house in Avalon, Oak uses locally-sourced beef prepared in an open kitchen.
 Your first thought may be to visit here for a special dinner or business meeting, but they have a Sunday brunch too.
 I can’t think of a better way to start the week than a special meal at Oak Steakhouse.

 Ray’s Killer Creek Restaurant*.
 Billed as a casual but elegant choice in Alpharetta, Ray’s is best known for the incredible Sunday brunch.
 In addition to an extensive seafood menu, they also serve prime steaks.
-But don’t forget the sides, these shine just as much as the main course, and will make you enjoy eating your vegetables.
+But don’t forget the sides, this shine just as much as the main course, and will make you enjoy eating your vegetables.

 The Nest Cafe*.
 Get your morning jolt with a specialty coffee, made from local Atlanta roasters Batdorf and Bronson.
 But you can’t live on coffee alone (no, you can’t) so get the California croissant, or if you prefer lunch, the Turkey and brie panini.
-And they have a dog friendly patio too!
+And they have a dog-friendly patio too!

 Top Restaurants for a Cocktail

 Restaurant Holmes*.
-The first restaurant to open at the new Alpharetta City Center by Morris & Fellows, Restaurant Holmes is a neighborhood establishment, owned and operated by Chef Taylor Neary (recently of Marcel and St. Ceclilia).
+The first restaurant to open at the new Alpharetta City Center by Morris & Fellows, Restaurant Holmes is a neighborhood establishment, owned and operated by Chef Taylor Neary (recently of Marcel and St. Cecilia).
 The eclectic American menu changes often, so if you find something you like, go back soon for more.
 Top off every meal with seasonal soft serve ice cream made in-house.

 Flatlands Bourbon & Boyou*.
 You can’t go wrong with a glass of bourbon from the Voodoo Bar.
 They have standard brands like Jim Beam, to finer pours like Angels Envy, voted by Liquor Magazine as bourbons best high roller.
 This downtown Alpharetta restaurant is located in an old house, and the cajun vibe is evident throughout.
-From the alligator that greets you on the porch to the catfish pontchartrain on the menu.
+From the alligator that greets you on the porch to the catfish Pontchartrain on the menu.

 Barleygarden Kitchen & Craft Bar*.
 Maybe forgot the cocktail for a beer from their impressive brew options.
 Whatever you choose, it tastes better with the hot pretzels and the rooftop view.